ayvi-0001/lightlike-cli/README.md

 >
 > If the selected option is the latter - to avoid keeping a plain-text file on the local machine - the service account key is encrypted using a user-provided password.
 >
 > There is no option to save data locally.
-Support for SQLite is planned.
+Support for SQLite is planned long-term.
 >
 > This package is not currently hosted on PyPI.
 It may be uploaded in the future.